DazorPlasma/vec3-rs/README.md

 https://crates.io/crates/vec3-rs

-This crate provides a simple and efficient implementation of 3D vectors in Rust, with various utility functions for vector manipulation and operations.
+This crate provides a simple implementation of 3D vectors in Rust, with various utility functions for vector manipulation and operations.

 ## Features